yiranwu0/R-Zero-private/README.md

 ### **Q: What if the code gets stuck during the questioner training process?**

 **A:** This is likely due to a strange bug in the `math_verify` lib, which can cause an infinite loop when processing certain answers.
 We've added a timeout control to mitigate this, but it may not catch all cases.
 If you encounter this issue, please just restart the training from the last saved checkpoint.
+>> I suddenly find there is a lib named `timeout_decorator` which can solve this problem after I complete most of the experiments...... (not sure whether it will introduce new problems.)

 ## 🙏 Acknowledgements